Mumbai's Mallyas: Directors of a firm dupe 10 banks for Rs 2,555 crore

-Directors of Varun Industries, Kiran Mehta and Kailash Agarwal, are on the run after duping 10 banks to the tune of Rs 2,555 crore; their office in Byculla and residential properties have been sealed and will be auctioned off
+Directors of Varun Industries are on the run after duping 10 banks to the tune of Rs 2,555 crore; their office in Byculla and residential properties have been sealed

 In yet another case of wilful default, a consortium of 10 banks — with Indian Bank as the lead bank— is on the lookout for two missing directors of a firm called Varun Industries for duping it to the tune of Rs 2,555.56 crore.